 Opossums often make their dens in houses during winter for warmth and food.
 They may enter your home through any holes and nest in your crawl space, attic, and chimney.
 By doing this, they will be able to survive the winter.

-Opossums have no natural defense besides playing dead and using their teeth, so they keep moving from one place to another to avoid predators.
+Opossums have no natural defense besides playing dead and using their teeth, so they often move from one place to another to avoid predators.

-You shouldn’t expect to see an opossum in one nest for over a week.
-They usually move from one nest to the other quite quickly.
+If you have an opossum in your house, they normally move from one nest to another after a week.
+You shouldn’t expect to see an opossum in one nest for over a week during the other seasons but in winter they may stay longer.
 If you have had one on your property, it may have left before you even realized it.

 In a recent study by the Washington Department of Fish and Wildlife, one Opossum visited 19 different dens in 5 months.
-The study showed that pregnant opossums could stay longer in one den, and in winter, an opossum can stay longer in one shelter.
+The study showed that pregnant opossums could stay longer in one den, and in winter, an opossum often stays longer in one shelter.

 Are opossums dangerous to humans?
 Find out in this article I wrote